How to customize the toolbar

 This tutorial assumes:

 This tutorial will walk you through creating a custom toolbar similar to the one shown below.
-Icons are SVG images from the Lucide collection.
+Icons are SVG images from the collection.

 Once you've set up your React project, add the Whereby Browser SDK and Lucide.
 If you're using npm, type the following.